taimos/dvalin/README.md

 ## notification

-The notification component provides support for sending e-mails.
-The `notification-aws` library provides an implementation of the `MailSender` that uses Amazon SimpleEmailService.
+The notification component provides support for sending e-mails and push messages.
+The `notification-aws` library provides implementations of the `MailSender` using Amazon SimpleEmailService and the `PushService` using Amazon SimpleNotificationService.

+To use the AWS push implementation provide the configuration `aws.pushApplicationARN` containing the ARN of the platform application in SNS.

+For the MailSender you can override the current AWS region using the `aws.mailregion` property.

 ### E-Mail